AUDIO VERSION: YouTube Podbean

 Let love be your highest goal!
 (1 Cor.
 14:1)

 As we begin this new chapter, Paul summarizes Chapter 13 with this simple command for Christians to make loving other people their highest goal.
 Yikes.
 Someone wasn’t paying attention when Yahweh and Jesus said that our Creators come first.
 You’ll find this same satanic reversal of God’s priorities popping up all throughout the Church.
 Today it’s popular for preachers to tell you to try to prove your love for God by loving people.
 But no, this doesn’t work.
 We must focus on God first.
 Jesus said the most important command Yahweh ever gave was that people should love God with all that they are.
 If we focus on fulfilling that one command, the rest will take care of itself.
-Our love for people flows from our love for God, not the other way around (see The Right Focus in Life According to Christ).
+Our love for people flows from our love for God, not the other way around.

 But you should also desire the special abilities the Spirit gives—especially the ability to prophesy.
 For if you have the ability to speak in tongues, you will be talking only to God, since people won’t be able to understand you.
 You will be speaking by the power of the Spirit, but it will all be mysterious.
 But one who prophesies strengthens others, encourages them, and comforts them.
 A person who speaks in tongues is strengthened personally, but one who speaks a word of prophecy strengthens the entire church.
 (1 Cor.
 13:1-4)